 How to calculate your 5/24 standing

 When you’re reviewing your credit report, check the list of all of your credit card accounts and the dates they were opened.
 Count the accounts opened in the last 24 months – even those that were opened and closed within that period.
 Note that the cards you carry as an authorized user will add to your 5/24 standing, too, so be sure to consider them when calculating.
 Further, car loans, student loans and mortgages do not count toward your 5/24 limit.

 Tips for improving your approval odds for a Chase card

-- Wait out the time you need to fall under 5/24, rather than trying to circumvent the rule.
-While some people have had success using tricks like applying for targeted offers, you are better off waiting to meet the qualifications to increase your chances of approval.
+- Wait out the time you need to fall under 5/24 rather than trying to circumvent the rule.
+While some people have had success using tricks like applying for targeted offers, you’re better off waiting to meet the qualifications to increase your chances of approval.

 - Keep a close eye on your credit report and open accounts.

-- If you need a new card, but want to stay under five open accounts, consider applying for business cards – as most don’t count toward 5/24.
+- If you need a new card but want to stay under five open accounts, consider applying for business cards – many don’t count toward 5/24.

 - Avoid applying for too many cards at once.
 Sign-up bonuses and new rewards schemes can be tempting, but you should think carefully before opening any new credit card.

 - On top of meeting 5/24 rules, make sure your credit score is within the new card’s suggested range before applying.
-5/24 is one of many factors Chase considers for approval.
+This rule is one of many factors Chase considers for approval.

 The Chase 5/24 rule is one of the strictest requirements for new applicants among card issuers, so it’s important to know where you stand before applying for a new card.

 As long as you’re strategic about applying for cards and do not exceed five applications in a 24-month period, you can ensure you won’t be hindered by the Chase 5/24 rule.